7Block Labs

 • Responsibilities:

-• Proof points you should see:
+• Proof points you should check out:

-• How to verify in 5 minutes:
+• How to verify in just 5 minutes:

 curl -X GET "https://api.etherscan.io/api?module=contract&action=getsourcecode&address=0xYourContract&apikey=KEY"